-- 1. Our Good Behaviour Policy is based upon positive encouragement and reinforcement.
+- 1. Our Positive Behaviour Policy is based upon positive encouragement and reinforcement.
 We recognise and reward appropriate behaviour and we actively encourage a positive ethos within the school. - 2.
 We do not label a pupil, only the behaviour.
 The distinction between the unacceptable behaviour and the pupil should be made clear.
-The pupil should understand that, although they have a responsibility for their behaviour, we are sanctioning the child because of the specific behaviour (and that alone) so that the child still has a sense of 'worth'.
-The pupil must also feel that they have an
+The pupil should understand that, although they have a responsibility for their behaviour, we are sanctioning the pupil because of the specific behaviour (and that alone) so that the pupil still has a sense of 'worth'.
+The pupil must also feel that they have an opportunity to gain self-esteem and reward through appropriate behaviour; we have a responsibility to support opportunities for this to happen.

-- opportunity to gain self-esteem and reward through appropriate behaviour; we have a responsibility to support opportunities for this to happen. - 3.
-When implementing our Good Behaviour Policy, we also consider the example that we give as School staff.
-Responses to appropriate behaviour should far outweigh responses to misdemeanours.
-Children reflect the approach of the adults around them; they are more likely to be respectful, kind and considerate if we demonstrate these attitudes in our relationships with them and each other. - 4.
-Although behaviour of all kinds is considered individually, sanctions are based upon the incentive and sanction framework agreed by senior management staff, pupils and parents. - 5.
-We have an agreed set of Core Values to ensure that all pupils are aware of the expectations required. - 6.
+- 3. When implementing our Positive Behaviour Policy, we also consider the example that we give as School staff.
+Responses to appropriate behaviour should far outweigh responses to misdemeanors.
+Pupils reflect the approach of the adults around them; they are more likely to be respectful, kind and considerate if we demonstrate these attitudes in our relationships with them and each other. - 4.
+Although behaviour of all kinds is considered individually, sanctions are based upon the incentive and sanction framework agreed by senior management, staff, pupils and parents. - 5.
+Pupils are encouraged to reflect on their behavior choices and make positive changes.
+As a school, The Croft, actively promotes learning from a pupil's mistake, taking ownership of their actions and working with individual pupils to make better choices as they progress through the school. - 6.
+We have an agreed set of Core Values to ensure that all pupils are aware of the expectations required. - 7.
 In addition to the School's Core Values, each class may have rules and expectations to help the class work well.
-Pupils establish and agree the rules, incentives and some bespoke class sanctions at the beginning of the academic year with their Form teacher if necessary. - 7.
-Any form of bullying, either verbal, physical or emotional, including through technological media, is totally unacceptable and the School takes this very seriously.
-Please refer to the School's Anti-bullying Policy for further details. - 8.
-The Assistant Head Pastoral keeps a record of all behaviour management beyond the role of the Form Teacher.
-For these issues, staff can file a 'Pupil in Need/Behaviour Incident' form on Engage which can be given to the Assistant Head Pastoral and/or Senior Management for support.
-All of these documents are stored securely on Engage. - 9.
-Staff are also able to examine the school's 'Hierarchy of Support' document for guidance regarding Behaviour Management (stored on the T drive/Pastoral).
+Pupils establish and agree the rules, incentives and some bespoke class sanctions at the beginning of the academic year with their Form teacher if necessary. - 8.
+Any form of bullying, whether verbal, physical or emotional, including through technological media, is totally unacceptable and the School takes this very seriously.
+Please refer to the School's Anti-bullying Policy for further details. - 9.
+The Deputy Head Pupil Welfare and Safeguarding keeps a record of all behaviour management beyond the role of the Form Teacher.
+For these issues, staff can file a 'Pupil in Need/Behaviour Incident' form on Engage which can be given to the Deputy Head Pupil Welfare and Safeguarding and/or Senior Management for support.
+All of these documents are stored securely on Engage. - 10.
+Staff are also able to examine the school's 'Hierarchy of Support' document for guidance regarding Behaviour Management (stored on the W drive/Pastoral).